enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

 - Attacker must be within WiFi network range

-- If you are using PC (Microsoft), You're already safe
+- If you are using PC, You're already safe

 ---